hmmlearn/hmmlearn/doc/source/tutorial.rst

 >>> X, Z = model.sample(100)
 Traceback (most recent call last):
     ...
-sklearn.utils.validation.NotFittedError: This GaussianHMM instance is not fitted yet.
+sklearn.exceptions.NotFittedError: This GaussianHMM instance is not fitted yet.
 Call 'fit' with appropriate arguments before using this method.

 Fixing parameters
 `````````````````